-The Group and the Bank review their loans and advances at each reporting date to assess whether an impairment loss should be recorded in the statements of profit or loss.
+The Group and the Bank review their loans and advances at each reporting date to assess whether an impairment loss should be recorded in the statement of profit or loss.
 In particular, management's judgment is required in the estimation of the amount and timing of future cash flows when determining the impairment loss.
 These estimates are based on assumptions about a number of factors and actual results may differ, resulting in future changes to the allowance.

-The critical judgements and estimates are explained in note 2.1 Expected credit loss measurement and in note 44.2 Credit risk.
+The critical judgements and estimates are explained in note 2.1 Expected Credit Loss Measurement and in note 44.2 Credit Risk.